Robert Frost's Christmas Cards

 As may be shown by a simple calculation.

 Too bad I couldn't lay one in a letter.

 I can't help wishing I could send you one,

 So ends the first of Robert Frost’s Christmas "cards," chapbooks printed annually by Spiral Press from 1929 to 1962.
 Each year, Frost would select a poem, often writing an original piece for the occasion, and send it to his friends and loved ones—and his publisher's friends and loved ones.
 Now collectors' items, these annual cards started out simply as a way for Frost to honor the winter season with a poem.

 All told, Blumenthal printed only 275 copies of the first greeting, though the last in the series—"The Prophets Really Prophesy as Mystics, the Commentators Merely by Statistics"—came out in an edition of 16,555 copies.
-Most years, the cards were limited to a small, intimate number.
+Most years, the cards were limited to a small number of copies.

-Due to the poem's title, "Christmas Trees" could be mistaken for a simple poem, marked by clichéd holiday sentiment, but the poem begins: "The city had withdrawn into itself / And left at last the country to the country."
+Due to the poem's title, "Christmas Trees" could be mistaken for a simple poem marked by clichéd holiday sentiment, but the poem begins: "The city had withdrawn into itself / And left at last the country to the country."
 This couplet, a remarkable and often recited bit of verse, resists the standard notions of holiday cheer.
-Here, the city condenses, drawing back like an old miser from (or into?) the celebration, paired with the country's satisfaction.
-There is a charged landscape, a precise meter, and a rigor to the rest of the work that does not limit the piece to a "holiday greeting."
+Here, the city condenses, drawing back like an old miser from—or into—the celebration, paired with the country's satisfaction.
+There is a charged landscape, a precise meter, and a rigor to the rest of the work that does not limit the piece to the category of "holiday greeting."

 And miles to go before I sleep,